Articles

 Disorderly Content, 97 WASHINGTON LAW REVIEW 907 (2022)

 *Winner of the 2024 Dukeminier Award (the M.V.
-Lee Badgett Prize)
+Lee Badgett Prize) for “best article on sexual orientation and gender identity legal scholarship”

 Privacy’s Rights Trap, 117 NORTHWESTERN UNIVERSITY LAW REVIEW ONLINE 88 (2022)